Keyboard layout: Dvorak

-The Dvorak layout was named after its inventor, August Dvorak.
-There are also numerous adaptations for languages other than English and single-handed variants.
-Dvorak's original layout had the numerals rearranged, but the present-day layout has them in numerical order.
-Dvorak has numerous properties designed to increase typing speed, decrease errors, and increase comfort.
-Research has found a 4% average advantage to the end user in typing speed.
-The layout concentrates the most used English letters in the home row where the fingers rest, thus having 70% of typing done in the home row (compared to 32% in QWERTY).
+The Dvorak layout was invented by August Dvorak in the 1930s.
+It has been adapted for languages other than English, and also has single-handed variants.
+The layout is included in major operating systems.
+Dvorak originally had a rearranged number row, but the present layout places them in the standard order.
+It was designed to improve upon QWERTY for typing speed and comfort, and decrease errors.
+One study found a 4% average increase in speed for a small group of typists.
+The layout concentrates the most frequent English letters in the home row, with 70% row utilization (compared to 32% for QWERTY).